Facilities

 About Our Facilities

-The CDA produces 24,600 acre-feet per year of high-quality water that is delivered to the municipal water supply systems for the Member Agencies: Cities of Chino, Chino Hills, Norco and Ontario; Jurupa Community Services District; and Santa Ana River Water Company.
+The CDA produces 35,200 acre-feet per year of high-quality water that is delivered to the municipal water supply systems for the Member Agencies: Cities of Chino, Chino Hills, Norco and Ontario; Jurupa Community Services District; Western Municipal Water District, and Santa Ana River Water Company.
 The CDA facilities include two desalters, supply wells for each desalter, two reservoirs, raw water pipelines, potable water pipelines, potable water pumping facilities, and pipelines for brine disposal.

-The treatment processes at the Chino I and Chino II Desalters include Reverse Osmosis (RO) and Ion-Exchange (IX) for removal of nitrate and total dissolved solids (TDS).
-The Chino I Desalter also includes air stripping for removal of some volatile organic chemicals (VOC).
+The treatment processes at the Chino I and Chino II Desalters both include Reverse Osmosis (RO) and Ion-Exchange (IX) for removal of nitrate and total dissolved solids (TDS).
+The Chino I Desalter also includes granular activated carbon for removal of other organic chemicals.
+The Chino II Desalter includes air stripping for removal of volatile organic chemicals (VOC) and the Concentrate Reduction Facility (CRF) for brine recovery.

 Chino I Desalter

-The Chino I Desalter is located in Chino and began operation in 2000.
-Chino I produced an average of 11.1 million gallons per day of drinking water in 2012.
-Chino I produces approximately 2 million gallons per day of brine, a byproduct of the reverse osmosis and ion exchange processes, which is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.
+The Chino I Desalter is located in the City of Chino and began operation in 2000.
+Chino I is designed to produce up to 14 million gallons per day of drinking water utilizing reverse osmosis, ion exchange, air stripping, and granular activated carbon treatment processes.
+The brine produced by these processes is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.

 Chino II Desalter

-The Chino II Desalter is located in Jurupa Valley and began operation in 2006.
-Chino II produced an average of 10.6 million gallons per day of drinking water in 2012.
-Chino II produces a little more than 1 million gallons per day of brine that is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.
+The Chino II Desalter is located in the City of Jurupa Valley and began operation in 2006.
+Chino II is designed to produce up to 23 million gallons per day of drinking water utilizing reverse osmosis, ion exchange, and air stripping treatment processes.
+The brine that Chino II produces is further treated by the Concentrate Reduction Facility and then is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.